hwixley/WYX-CLI/.github/README_TEMPLATE.md

 <hr>

 ## Dependencies
-View current dependencies for your system by running:
+View current dependencies for your WYX-CLI configuration by running:
 ```
 wyx list-deps
 ```